lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/01-introduction.rst

 Introduction
 ###############

-BeagleBone AI-64 like its predecessors :ref:`beaglebone-ai-home`, is designed to address the open-source Community, early adopters, and anyone interested in a low cost 64-bit Dual Arm® Cortex®-A72 processor based Single Board Computer (SBC).
+BeagleBone AI-64 like its predecessors :ref:`bbai-home`, is designed to address the open-source Community, early adopters, and anyone interested in a low cost 64-bit Dual Arm® Cortex®-A72 processor based Single Board Computer (SBC).
 It also offers access to many of the interfaces and allows for the use of add-on boards called